jahvon/flow/docs/cli/flow_get_config.md

 ### Options

 ```
   -h, --help            help for config
+  -o, --output string   Output format.
+One of: yaml, json, doc, or list.
 ```

 ### Options inherited from parent commands